Women, Infant and Children (WIC)

 Women, Infants and Children (WIC) is a health and nutrition program that has demonstrated a positive effect on pregnancy outcomes, child growth and development.
 WIC promotes healthy mothers, infants, and children by providing nutrition education and supplemental food to pregnant and postpartum women, infants, and children up to age 5.

 WIC provides breastfeeding support and resources for purchasing nutritious foods, such as formula, milk, cheese, eggs, fortified cereal, and peanut butter or dried beans or peas.
 Additional services include nutrition education, health counseling and immunizations.
-For details, click here to see the explanation at MDHHS's website.
+For more information, visit the Department of Health and Human Services website .